HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

 #### SMART App Launch Framework IG
 Using the SMART App Launch Framework IG, the DTR process should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistance of application state.

-The EHR's authorization server MUST support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource..
+The EHR's authorization server MUST support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource.

 ### Usage Sessions
 The DTR process MAY be initially launched in response to a Coverage Requirements Discovery (CRD) request.
 CRD is launched in response to a provider's request for a given set of orders for a particular patient.